 Manage schemas using Iglu Server

-To manage your schemas, you will need to have an Iglu Server installed (you will already have one if you followed the Snowplow Self-Hosted Quick Start).
+To manage your schemas, you need an Iglu Server (you'll already have one if you followed the Snowplow Self-Hosted quick start).
+Alternatively, you can host a static Iglu registry.

 Create a schema